MicrosoftDocs/azure-docs/articles/time-series-insights/time-series-insights-update-plan.md

 - Read more about [storage and ingress](./time-series-insights-update-storage-ingress.md) in the Time Series Insights Preview.

-- Learn about  [Data modeling](./time-series-insights-update-tsm.md) in the Time Series Insights Preview.
+- Learn about [data modeling](./time-series-insights-update-tsm.md) in the Time Series Insights Preview.